Oblioio/Make_RelightTool/README.md

 Creating a new distribution build
 --------------------

-If you want to compile a build, type `grunt build` and it will write to your 'dist' folder.
+To compile a distribution build, type `grunt build` and it will write to your 'dist' folder.